Giacomo Loredan: Career

-Between autumn of 1447 and autumn 1448 he was mayor in Padua, a difficult city, at the center of economic appetites on the part of the Venetian rulers, but also of resurgent pro-Carrarese plots.
-On 10 December 1448 he was elected administrator in the operations aimed at the reconquest of Crema; on the 19th he was given the commissions and he went to Orzinuovi, with the troops commanded by Sigismondo Malatesta, obtained from the Serenissima.
+Between autumn of 1447 and autumn 1448 he was podestà in Padua, a difficult city, at the center of economic appetites on the part of the Venetian rulers, but also of resurgent pro-Carrarese plots.
+On 10 December 1448 he was elected administrator in the operations aimed at the reconquest of Crema; on the 19th he was given the commissions and he went to Orzinuovi, with the troops commanded by Sigismondo Malatesta.
 In a particularly harsh winter, Loredan had to ensure to the troops the necessary supplies and the means to support the siege which, however, proved inconclusive.
 Loredan remained in Lombardy until the beginning of July 1449, on the eve of peace, which was stipulated in the following September.